bussidn/PrgrammersAreTheWorstReaders/README.md

 Our languages only possess a few *key words*.
 All the vocabulary, verbs, basically all taht matters to understand the purpose is business dependend.
 If the most basic grammer stay the same, we have to express totally different things with the same 20 words.

 with every project, and the way to use that language is pretty much *personnal*.

+  you're done with the code, you should have understood the business you've been doing for a long time.
+Therefore, your mind has already migrated from the question 'What to do?' to 'How to do it ?'
+But remember that the main thing to explain is the **What**, not the **How**.
+It is hard to remember after hours or days of work on how to achieve the goal.

 ## Craft tools